AsiaCobra/valet/README.md

 ## Installation

 Copy the [`LocalValetDriver.php`](LocalValetDriver.php) file and put it in the root of your WordPlate project.
-If you want to read more about local drivers for Laravel Valet, please see the following links;
+If you want to read more about local drivers for Laravel Valet, please see the following links:

 - [Documentation](https://laravel.com/docs/valet) - Laravel
 - [Laravel Valet Supports Custom Per-Site Drivers](https://laravel-news.com/valet-per-site-drivers) - Laravel News